kataus/jsynth/README.md

 This repository includes a local copy of the berndporr/iirj library with several important changes to its code.
 A proper fork will be made in the foreseeable future.

+Yet another library included in this repository is Knob.js (and it also required a bugfix).

 ## Building and running the Java application

 Usual stuff with a couple of notes: